-a) Only start-ups already incorporated (registered) and those about to complete registration can register for the Pitch AgriHack 2016.
-Proof of completion of the registration process is a pre-requisite for physical attendance in the boot camp and pitching event.
+a) Only start-ups already incorporated (registered in their countries) and those about to complete registration can apply for the Pitch AgriHack.
+Proof of completion of the registration process is a pre-requisite for the physical attendance in the boot camp and pitching event.

-b) The founders (at least one official founder) of the business should be aged between 18 – 35 years , and be nationals of, and resident in Africa, Caribbean or Pacific (ACP) countries (see Note below).
+b) The founders (at least one official founder) of the business should be aged between 18 – 35 years , and be nationals of, and resident in West African countries.
 Applications can be submitted in French or English.

 c) Only start-ups/teams with a working ICT application can participate.

 d) Applications that have won previous AgriHack Talent hackathons AND have already benefited from a CTA grant or contract (apart from the cash prize won) are not eligible to be part of the 2016 edition.
 Applications that won AgriHack hackathons but have not benefited from any grant from CTA are eligible.
 Any institution having benefited from a CTA grant for its ICT platform in last two years cannot participate with the same application.

 2. Selection of start-ups and teams

 There will be a selection to determine start-ups and teams which will attend the boot camp and pitching event in Kenya.
 It is envisaged to select in total 25 – 30 teams.
 Team selection is mainly based on the quality of the information submitted at registration.
 Additional information may be requested by organisers.

 A maximum of 2 representatives for each start-up can physically attend the boot camp and pitching activity.
 Organisers will cover the cost (international travel if required, accommodation, subsistence allowance) of only for one representative.
 Only a representative aged 35 years old maximum will be covered by CTA to attend the event.